joe4dev/geth-hello-world/README.md

 * For **Geth**, please follow this [guide](https://github.com/ethereum/go-ethereum/wiki/Building-Ethereum) for Windows, OSX, or Linux.
 * To install **Solidity**, follow this [guide](http://solidity.readthedocs.io/en/develop/installing-solidity.html#binary-packages) for Windows, OSX, or Linux.

+# Test Your Solidity Installation
+If Solidity is installed, you can open a terminal and check the version:

+	solc --version

+The output should look like this:

+	Version: 0.4.11+commit.68ef5810.Linux.g++

-# Test your Geth Installation
+# Test Your Geth Installation
-Open Terminal and start Geth :
+If Geth is installed, you can open a terminal and start Geth:

 	geth --rinkeby --fast